This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This is an easy way of picking states off your list.
 Begin your mission to visit all 50 states by doing weekend trips in nearby states.
 My home state is New York, so that’s pretty easy because I’m so close to many states like Pennsylvania.
 They’re just a short bus ride away.

-Heck, start with an actual trip in your home state!
+Heck, start your journey to visit all 50 states with an actual trip in your home state!
 Nothing’s cooler than a staycation!
 “Staycation, all I ever wanted!”
 If your time and budget is limited, beginning with the easiest states will give you momentum and get you excited to check every state off your bucket list.
 Yes, even Delaware.

 PS.
 This tip is harder if you live in Hawaii.